nlfiedler/mokuroku/README.md

 This code snippet is lifted from the aforementioned example.
 It shows the most basic usage of opening the database, adding records, and querying an index.
-Examples of the functions for generating the index keys and values are in `examples/tagged` directory.
+Examples of the functions for generating the index keys and values are in the `examples/tagged.rs` example code.

 ```rust
 let db_path = "my_database";